Skip to main content

 T

-Template - A reusable message design that defines content structure and can be sent to multiple recipients.
-Template Approval - Workflow requiring review before templates can be used in production.
-Tenant - An organization or customer group in multi-tenant applications, allowing you to scope data and settings to specific organizations.
+Template - A reusable message design created in the Template Designer that defines content structure and can be sent to multiple recipients.
+Template Approval - A workflow requiring review before templates can be published to production.
+Tenant - An organization or customer group in multi-tenant applications, allowing you to scope branding, preferences, and data to specific organizations.
+Throttle - An automation step that limits how frequently a notification can be triggered for a given scope (per-user, global, or dynamic key).
+Toast - A transient pop-up notification shown by the Inbox SDK components when a new message arrives.
 Trigger - An action or event that starts an automation or sends a notification.

 V